-Provisions Nevada Delaware permitted by the NRS, the liability of directors and officers of the Surviving Company shall be eliminated or limited.
-Note that, under the NRS, this provision does not exclude exculpation for breaches of duty of loyalty and covers both directors and The Current Charter provides that, to the fullest extent permitted by the DGCL, a director of the Company shall not be liable to the Company or its stockholders for monetary damages for breach of fiduciary duty as a director.
-Note that, under the DGCL, exculpation is not available for breaches of duty of loyalty and only covers directors. stockholders The New Charter provides that, in accordance with the NRS, the Surviving Company may make distributions to stockholders even when, after giving effect to the distribution, the Surviving Company's total assets would be less than the sum of its total liabilities plus the amount that would be needed, if the Surviving Company were to be dissolved at the time of distribution, to satisfy the preferential rights upon dissolution of stockholders whose preferential rights are superior to those receiving the distribution.
+Provisions Nevada Delaware Charter regarding limitation on liability permitted by the NRS, the liability of directors and officers of the Surviving Company shall be eliminated or limited.
+Note that, under the NRS, this provision does The Current Charter provides that, to the fullest extent permitted by the DGCL, a director of the Company shall not be liable to the Company or its stockholders for monetary damages for breach of fiduciary duty as a director.
+Note that, under the DGCL, exculpation is not available for breaches of duty of loyalty and only covers directors.
+Charter regarding distributions to stockholders The New Charter provides that, in accordance with the NRS, the Surviving Company may make distributions to stockholders even when, after giving effect to the distribution, the Surviving Company's total assets would be less than the sum of its total liabilities plus the amount that would be needed, if the Surviving Company were to be dissolved at the time of distribution, to satisfy the preferential rights upon dissolution of stockholders whose preferential rights are superior to those receiving the distribution.
+Under the DGCL, a surplus is required to declare a dividend.